dotnet/dotnet-ci/docs/CI-CLASSIC.md

 import jobs.generation.Utilities;

-// Defines a the new of the repo, used elsewhere in the file def project = GithubProject def branch = GithubBranchName
+// Defines a the new of the repo, used elsewhere in the file def project = QualifiedRepoName def branch = BranchName

 // Generate the builds for debug and release, commit and PRJob [true, false].each { isPR -> // Defines a closure over true and false, value assigned to isPR